A run down on shoes, clothing & how to not blind your running partners with your headlamp

 Barefoot, minimal, maximal or traditional - everybody has an opinion and debate is ongoing on whether barefoot running is actually superior to the shod foot surrounded by support and cushioning.
 One thing is clear: shoe technology is more advanced right now than it has ever been.
 I have been training in running shoes for over 30 years, and the shoes on the market today are superior in every way to that first pair of runners I owned.

 There are four basic types of running shoes out there: neutral, supportive, cushioned and lightweight.
+(As of the writing of this article a 5th category has emerged - the carbon fibre plate energy assisted shoe - but due to controversy around the fairness surrounding this, I will leave this out for now.
+They are also ridiculously expensive.)
 Generally, cushioned shoes have more midsole material and are used for longer endurance days as they provide more cushioning against the forces of landing, and lessen the impact of running on the body.
 A lightweight shoe is used for faster running: intervals, tempo and racing, where carrying less mass can increase speed.
 Neutral shoes work well for athletes with good biomechanics and efficient strides, and a supportive or corrective shoe works well for athletes with biomechanical deficiencies.
 The correction provided by the shoe can minimize stresses to the knee, hips and back.
 Cushioned and lightweight shoes can be neutral or corrective.
 Within each category, there are also road and trail shoes.
 Technical trail shoes have been a great addition to the running shoe market.
 With a more studded outsole for good grip over rocks and roots, water shedding uppers to keep the foot dry and the ability to keep out pine needles and small rocks, a good trail shoe makes the forest environment a very enjoyable experience.

 While the minimal trainer trend has reached its zenith, any shoe with less than a 10mm drop, is super flexible and neutral counts as minimal.
-Whether you are talking about running barefoot, in a Nike Free or the Xero Prio barefoot runner, the main thing that separates the new minimal shoes from the traditional shoe is the rear foot to forefoot drop (measured in mm).
+The main thing that separates the new minimal shoes from the traditional shoe is the rear foot to forefoot drop (measured in mm).
 The difference in height between heel and toe in traditional shoes is significant, at about 15-23 mm.
 In a barefoot or minimal shoe, the attempt is to mimic the barefoot, so there is either a zero drop in heel to toe height, or less than 10mm.
 Minimalist shoes look flat, and they are.
 A minimal shoe will often work (but not always) for a naturally efficient runner or an elite athlete that has strong feet, a midfoot plant, and been training for years, but most efficient runners can run well in anything.
 For a new runner, doing too much too soon, in a minimal shoe will most often result in soreness in the calves and Achilles as the drop puts too much tension on this part of the lower leg after years wearing shoes with a greater toe to heel rise.
 A less efficient runner can learn to run well in a minimalist shoe, but needs to be very patient in progressing to this form of running.
 I do believe that we can all improve foot strength by running drills, walking and doing our strength in bare feet, but it takes time to get used to this.
-When I am not in my NB Zantes, or my Birks, I am barefoot in my house.

 At the other end of the spectrum are the maximalist shoes, which provide ultra cushioning across the whole foot platform, but still possess the flexibility to assist a natural foot movement.
 Designed to provide cushioning for athletes running long distances, they have become a favourite for people who are returning from injury and for reducing impact fatigue of long distance urban walking and running, especially on pavement and concrete.